Why Build Up Instead of Out

 If your block is on the small size, there may be limitations on how far out you can extend.
 This limitation can often cause restrictions to your living area.
-However, by building up, you are only limited by the size of your existing property.
+However, by building up with a second storey addition, you are only limited by the size of your existing property.
 You can actually double your living area– and that’s a lot of space.

 For more information regarding second storey additions in Perth, contact Nexus today on 9414 1789.